 This is where Open source Z-Push comes in; it is an implementation of Microsoft’s ActiveSync protocol which is used ‘over-the-air’ for multi platform ActiveSync capable devices, including Windows Phone, Apple iPhone and iPad, Android and Blackberry 10 devices.
 Open source Z-Push enables any PHP-based groupware package to become fully syncable with any ActiveSync-compliant device.

-Being an opensource project under the GPL, it allows developers to add their own backend so that Z-Push can communicate with their groupware solution.
+Being an opensource project under the AGPL v3, it allows developers to add their own backend so that Z-Push can communicate with their groupware solution.

-Currently, Z-Push is available with four backends: the IMAP and the maildir backend for e-mail synchronisation, the vCard backend for contact synchronisation and one for the Zarafa package which allows full synchronization of E-mail, Calendar, Contacts and Tasks.
+Currently, Z-Push is available with the following backends: the IMAP and the maildir backends for e-mail synchronisation, the vCard and CardDAV backends for contact synchronisation, CalDAV backend for calendar and task synchronisation and one for the Kopano package which allows full synchronisation of E-mail, Calendar, Contacts and Tasks.
+There are also a SQL backend to save the states in a database and searchLDAP backend for Global Address List search.
 We expect that other backends arise in the near future as the opensource community gets the grips with the new possibilities.

 Z-Push was developed and tested with the Apache2 Webserver and PHP.
 There are also known implementations running with nginx, lighttpd.